po-sheng/system_file/README.md

 # Introduction
-This is a repository contains all the configuration file that I need in linux environment
+This is a repository contains all the configuration files that I need in linux environment.

 # Usage